vmware-tanzu/velero/site/content/docs/main/how-velero-works.md

 By default, `velero backup create` makes disk snapshots of any persistent volumes.
 You can adjust the snapshots by specifying additional flags.
 Run `velero backup create --help` to see available flags.
 Snapshots can be disabled with the option `--snapshot-volumes=false`.

 ![19]

+## Restores

+The **restore** operation allows you to restore all of the objects and persistent volumes from a previously created backup.
+You can also restore only a [filtered](resource-filtering.md) subset of objects and persistent volumes.
+Velero supports multiple namespace remapping--for example, in a single restore, objects in namespace "abc" can be recreated under namespace "def", and the objects in namespace "123" under "456".

+The default name of a restore is `<BACKUP NAME>-<TIMESTAMP>`, where `<TIMESTAMP>` is formatted as *YYYYMMDDhhmmss*.
+You can also specify a custom name.
+A restored object also includes a label with key `velero.io/restore-name` and value `<RESTORE NAME>`.

+By default, backup storage locations are created in read-write mode.
+However, during a restore, you can configure a backup storage location to be in read-only mode, which disables backup creation and deletion for the storage location.
+This is useful to ensure that no backups are inadvertently created or deleted during a restore scenario.

+You can optionally specify [restore hooks][11] to be executed during a restore or after resources are restored.
+For example, you might need to perform a custom database restore operation before the database application containers start.

+### Restore workflow

+When you run `velero restore create`:

+1. The Velero client makes a call to the Kubernetes API server to create a [`Restore`](api-types/restore.md) object.

+1. The `RestoreController` notices the new Restore object and performs validation.

+1. The `RestoreController` fetches the backup information from the object storage service.
+It then runs some preprocessing on the backed up resources to make sure the resources will work on the new cluster.
+For example, using the [backed-up API versions](#backed-up-api-versions) to verify that the restore resource will work on the target cluster.

+1. The `RestoreController` starts the restore process, restoring each eligible resource one at a time.

+By default, Velero performs a non-destructive restore, meaning that it won't delete any data on the target cluster.
+If a resource in the backup already exists in the target cluster, Velero will skip that resource.
+You can configure Velero to use an update policy instead using the [`--existing-resource-policy`](restore-reference.md#restore-existing-resource-policy) restore flag.
+When this flag is set to `update`, Velero will attempt to update an existing resource in the target cluster to match the resource from the backup.

+For more details about the Velero restore process, see the [Restore Reference](restore-reference.md) page.

 ## Backed-up API versions